Daniel-KM/Omeka-s-module-Diva/README.md

 (level 2).
 If you don’t have an [IIPImage] server, Omeka S can be one!
 Just install the module [IIIF Server].

-It is an alternative to the [Universal Viewer] or the [Mirador Viewer].
+It’s a lighter and themable alternative to the [Universal Viewer] or the [Mirador Viewer].

 Note: unlike Universal Viewer and Mirador, Diva uses always the tiles.
 So if you use the module IIIF server as image server, all images should be tiled first, else the display of images may be slow.

+Furthermore, the current module doesn’t not support collections.

 Installation